 Rudolph the Red Nosed Reindeer Update

 More than five decades have passed since that famous Christmas when Santa invited Rudolph the Red Nosed Reindeer to guide his sled through the thick fog.
 You would think that either Reuters or the Associated Press would have provided us with yearly updates.
-But they are too busy spreading the latest rumors concerning Prince William, to bother reporting on what is going on at the North Pole.
+But they are too busy spreading the latest rumors concerning flash-in-the-pan celebrities, to bother reporting on what is going on at the North Pole.
 So it falls on me, an independent blogger, to fill you in.
 Rudolph retired 20 years ago and Santa put him out to stud.
 Four years ago, he was having a great time rutting with an anonymous underage slut when he had a stroke and died before Santa could transport him to the nearest veterinary hospital at Point Barrow, Alaska.
 They cremated his body and spread the ashes over the northern polar region.
 It was a touching ceremony—Blitzen cried for a week.

 Life goes on.
 NORAD was predicting a foggy Christmas and Santa did not know what to do.
 He desperately needed someone who could take Rudolph's place.
 Subsequently, an elf was giving Santa Claus an unfavorable report about Ruby, a cigar smoking lesbian reindeer with all four legs sleeved in colorful tattoos, when Santa came up with the answer.
 Ruby with a cigar alight could guide the sleigh on Christmas Eve night.
 And so she did.
 It only cost the price of a box of stogies to save Christmas that year.
 Santa was so happy that he began supporting civil rights for homosexuals.